an-vu/realitycheck/README.md

 # Reality Check

-A tool designed to diagnose and optimize 3D models for AR compatibility on iOS devices.
-It analyzes .fbx and .usdz files, provides feedback on model performance, and suggests optimizations based on device specifications.
+A tool designed to diagnose and optimize 3D models for AR compatibility on Apple devices.
+Reality Check analyzes `.fbx` and `.usdz` files, provides feedback on model performance, and suggests optimizations based on device specifications.

 ## Features